sai-synapse-labs/filetao-main/README.md

 ```

 ### Using SubnetsAPI
-In addition to the convenience wrappers and command-line interface, FileTao can be accessed via the bittensor subnets python API.
+In addition to the convenience wrappers and command-line interface, TensorStorage can be accessed via the bittensor subnets python API.

 The subnets API requires two abstract functions to be implemented: `prepare_synapse`, and `process_responses`.
 This allows for all subnets to be queried through exposed axons, typically on the validator side.